 In accordance with 38 USC 4103A(a), the primary objective of the DVOP specialist is to provide career services to meet the employment needs of eligible veterans.
-In accordance with the statute, agency directives specify the following order of priority in the provision of services: (1) special disabled veterans; (2) other disabled veterans; and (3) other eligible veterans with significant barriers to employment (SBE), as defined in Veterans' Program Letter (VPL) 03-14 and Training and Employment Guidance Letter (TEGL) 19-13, including changes 1 and 2, as well as economically and educationally disadvantaged veterans.
+In accordance with the statute, agency directives specify the following order of priority in the provision of services: (1) special disabled veterans; (2) other disabled veterans; and (3) other eligible veterans with significant barriers to employment (SBE), as defined in Veterans' Program Letter (VPL) 03-14, VPL 03-19, and Training and Employment Guidance Letter (TEGL) 19-13, including changes 1 and 2, and TEGL 20-13, including changes 1 and 2.